linco011/Dosage_Calculator/README.md

 # Dosage_Calculator
-This is another side project that was created to approximate the dosage of
+This is another side project that was created to approximate the dosage inside a patient for a given time. the calculation is in the pdf that is in this directory or the sub-directory if user wants to understand the math behind it.

 This document will help the user on how to run this small applet.